-Whitehawk fans left last night’s fixture with one point and a sore throat as they attempted to rally behind their team to push for that much needed goal and three points.
+Whitehawk fans left last night’s fixture with just one point as they attempted to rally behind their team to push for that much needed goal and three points.
 From minute one right up until the final minute, the Whitehawk ultras sang from the top of their lungs.
-The chanting ranged from traditional chants of calling for each letter of Whitehawk all the way to a chant about a dog making its first cap for the Hawks as it ran onto the pitch – “We’ve got more dogs than you”.
+The chanting ranged from traditional chants of calling for each letter of Whitehawk all the way to a chant about a dog making its first cap for the Hawks as it ran onto the pitch – “We’ve got more dogs than you.”

 Another act of kindness from the loyal supporters involved the shed in which the electronic scoreboard stands on.
 Although it may not seem much, the shed was painted by supporters over the lockdown who were doing what they could to improve the club and make their time worthwhile.

 An interesting area of fan involvement that is very unique to Whitehawk was the painting on the steps in the middle stand.
 The Vice Chair also told me that the fans wanted to put a few sayings on the steps of the stand that highlight the morals and values of the club.
 The phrases read: love, peace, no racism, no sexism, no violence, no homophobia – another reminder of the unity this club has, respecting everybody.

 After witnessing the sense of unity from supporters at Whitehawk, I looked to see if there was anything that the club had done to give back to the fans.
 I came across an article from The Argus that mentioned a tribute Whitehawk had made to Charlie Standing – a war hero and long-time fan of the club.
 Charlie attended many games to watch The Wickers play and just last year, to mark Whitehawk’s 75th anniversary, they unveiled a plaque as tribute to the war hero at their ground ahead of the fixture against Cray Wanderers – a heartwarming gesture.